grafana/agent/docs/developer/releasing.md

 ### Publishing the Release

 GitHub Actions will create release assets and open a release draft for every pushed tag.

+> **WARNING**: We should never force push a tag after the publish button is pressed for a release.

 To publish the release:

 1. Go to the [GitHub releases page](https://github.com/grafana/agent/releases) and find the drafted release.